J0K3R-Joel/BotBall_Library/doc/Introduction.md

 - A team member of mine created a VSCode Extension.
 His name is Markus Weberndorfer and [this](https://marketplace.visualstudio.com/items?itemName=markusweberndorfer0.kipr-wombat-vscode-extension) is the Extension's link.
 This could make your life easier in programming

 - **Do not be scared** of editing my code.
-Noone is perfect, neither am I, so I also can make mistakes.
+No one is perfect, neither am I, so I also can make mistakes.
 Also, if something is deprecated many things will not work anymore, so it is in your hands to create a new solution

 - **Do not be scared** of adding new classes / code / software / interfaces /...